ekmwest/ekmwest-site/src/posts/short-thoughts-2021.md

 Work on context and framing.
 Trust that solutions will emerge.

-Don't try discover new things.
-Instead, try to discover new ways to discover new things.
+Don't try to discover new things.
+Try to discover new ways to discover new things.

 A system is complex (or not), in and of itself.
 But a system can also be judged from an epistemic perspective: If you don't know anything about a system, it might <em>appear</em> complex, even though it isn't.
 Make sure to understand the difference.